Jcalipon-dev/Data-Analyst-Portfolio-Transforming-Data-into-Insights/Case Study No.1.md

 Each CSV file was imported into a separate Excel worksheet in order to process the data for this project.
 Data processing was divided into four main tasks:

-**Checking for data integrity**:this involved checking the data completeness, making sure the datasets included accurate information, and making sure that the information was consistent across the datasets used.
+**Checking for data integrity**: this involved checking the data completeness, making sure the datasets included accurate information, and making sure that the information was consistent across the datasets used.

+**Cleaning the dataset**: this involved checking for any error, typos, duplicate entries, blank cells, and ensuring consistent data formats across each column.

+**Aligning the dataset with the business objective**: